 1977 Dietary Recommendations — forty years on

-Since 1977, the dietary recommendations in Canada and the US has been for people to consume a diet with limited fat and where ”complex carbohydrates” (starches) comprise the main source of calories.
+Since 1977, the dietary recommendations in Canada and the US have been for people to consume a diet with limited fat and where ”complex carbohydrates” (starches) comprise the main source of calories.
+Unfortunately, this has not been without consequence when it comes to rates of child and adult overweight and obesity, and Type 2 Diabetes.

 From 1949 until 1977, the dietary recommendations of Canada’s Food Guide were for people to consume